mirul-Work/Personal-Assistant-Using-Python/README.md

 # Personal-Assistant-Using-Python
-Personak assistant created using python language that will listen to your voice and learn what to respond.
+Personal assistant created using python language that will listen to your voice and learn what to respond.